Ad TechAI & Machine LearningGlobalHealthImmersive TechnologiesResearch & EthicsU.S. LegislationYouth & Education Privacy

 TOPIC 3 – Youth: Privacy & Safety

-In the past few years, youth privacy and online safety have become a focus of regulators globally.
+Over the past few years, youth privacy and online safety have become a focus for regulators worldwide.
 As companies face increasing legal pressure to provide more robust protections for youth from a variety of regulatory bodies, debates continue over the effectiveness of various measures, risk proportionality, trade-offs, and implementation challenges.
 Informed by global legislative and regulatory developments across the UK, US, EU, Australia, and LatAm, our session invites attendees from across sectors to share insights on current approaches and discuss timely topics related to youth privacy and safety, such as: balancing privacy and safety obligations, personalization and age-appropriateness, service bans, default settings and safeguards, and risk assessments.
 Attendees will have the opportunity to ask questions, exchange ideas, discuss common obstacles, and identify emerging challenges.

 TOPIC 4 – Enforcement Trends